jimmo/ncss-embedded/chapters/2-intro-microbit.md

 To get started we're going to be working through the micro:bit crash course on the grok platform.
 For those of you who have done the challenge, this will be a very familiar interface, with the key difference that our code will now be running on an emulated micro:bit in the browser.

-The crash course will go through everything you need to play around with the micro:bit.
-In addition to the course, we give a brief description of the peripherals of the micro:bit below, which you can use as a reference if you ever get stuck.
+The crash course will go through everything you need to play around with the micro:bit, as well as getting you up to speed on Python.
+In addition to the course, we give a brief description of the peripherals of the micro:bit below, and go through some key Python concepts, which you can use as a reference if you ever get stuck.

 ### Getting Started